Last Updated on January 16, 2021 by Nina Ahmedow

 18. Indulge in Vegan Rødgrød

 Rødgrød is another dish that is common in Northern Germany as well.
-We call it “rote Grütze” (or “rode Grütt” in our local dialect), and it’s one of my favorite childhood summer memories.
+We call it “rote Grütze” (or “rode Grütt” in Low German), and it’s one of my favorite childhood summer memories.
 It should be super easy to find vegan milk or cream to go with this tasty dessert.

 What do you think of this list?
 If you’ve been to Denmark what would you add to my list of things to do in Denmark?